 (Information sourced from: Monash Low FODMAP App)

-Working with a dietitian becomes especially important when you combine two restrictive diets.
+If you are currently plant-based and looking to start on the low FODMAP diet, we highly recommend working with a dietitian to ensure you get the best results whilst optimising your nutrition.
 We recommend using the information in this blog post as a guide only and seeking individual dietitian support to assist you with ensuring your diet is adequate.

 Published: 21st June 2022